qrailibs/CWML/README.md

 <script>
     cwml.registerTag(
         $tag = 'my-tag',
-        $attrs = {}, // we dont have to specify attributes if we dont track them
+        $attrs = {}, // we dont have to specify attributes if we dont need to observe them
         $events = {},
         $props = {},
         $content = `